litebird/litebird_sim/docs/source/mapmaking.rst

 :math:`P`: it is a :math:`(N_t, 3N_p)` matrix where :math:`N_t`
 is the number of samples in the TOD (7 in our case) and :math:`N_p` is the number of pixels observed by the TOD (2 in our case).
-Thus, for our simple example the matrix P is the
+Thus, for our simple example :math:`P` is
-following:

 .. math::